 The Connected Chef boasts that they are very different from other food assistance programs.
 Calichio said that families can continue to receive groceries for as long as they need, with no pressure to stop service.
 They also make the extra effort to deliver boxes right to their doorsteps, which was an intentional strategy to preserve families’ dignity.

-“Every other food service, you get in line and it’s a first-come-first-serve type of thing,” Calichio said.
+“Every other food service, you get in line and it’s a first-come, first-served type of thing,” Calichio said.
 “There are folks who wait on line at a food pantry for hours.
 You don’t know how much food is there and how much you’re going to get.
 There’s so much shame in asking for help in our society to begin with, and let alone having to visibly be on these lines — it’s not the best way.
 But with us, people can sign up and they know they can rely on us on a weekly or bi-weekly basis.
 It allows them to know there’s a consistent source of healthy, nutritious vegetables and groceries.”

 Calichio was nominated to be a 2022 CNN Hero by her sister and a friend for the work she and her husband have been doing.
 Calichio described the recognition from CNN as “pretty surreal.”